Email addresses, website bio, and more...a myriad of steps to getting started. We will guide you through them, don’t despair!

 We hope you have already joined us in the JV Prayer Room.
 It has been exciting to see how many of our staff, supporters, and other individuals around the world join us in praying for the ministry of Josiah Venture.
 To enter the Prayer Room, use the Prayer Room link above, click on My Account, and log in with your JV Google login.
 Please let your ministry partner team know this is available for them too.

 Contributing to the Prayer Room

 Once you have your bio/picture posted on the JV website, you may begin adding your prayer requests for the Prayer Room.
-You have access to enter your personal prayer requests just go to the JV website, sign in as a Staff Member (JV Google option), click on My Account and choose Prayer Room Entries.
+To enter your prayer focus and personal prayer requests just go to the JV website, sign in as a Staff Member (JV Google option), click on My Account and choose Prayer Room Entries.
 Click on the links provided for additional instructions.

 Please be sure to enter your requests so people around the world can be praying for you!

-We know you are just getting started with JV, but may already be thinking of how you can prepare to make a move overseas and what you should take with you and what should be left behind.
+We know you are just getting started with JV, but may already be thinking of how you can prepare to make a move overseas and what you should take with you, and what should be left behind.
 That can seem like an undaunting task!
 We recommend you first read the JV Pre-Field Handbook.
 Then you may want to start thinking of categorizing your things as to what you want to “take”, “sell”, or “give away.”
 More will be said about shipping later in the Departing section, but it may be helpful to read the To Ship or Not to Ship, Pre-Field Preparation, and Preparation for Departure Checklist to help you think ahead to what you will need to work in the future in order to be prepared once you have raised your support.